beakerbrowser/site-schema.org/README.md

 ## Example

-This is the example schema for an unwalled.garden "user" site.
+This is the example schema for a "user" site.

 ```json
 {